luftwaffe1985/Node_HW_2/README.md

-## generate-unique-password
+## generate-unique-name

-generate-unique-password is a library for generating random and unique passwords.
+generate-unique-name is a library for generating random and unique latin names.

 ## Installation

 ```
-$ npm install generate-unique-password
+$ npm install generate-unique-name
 ```

 ---

 ## Usage

-generatePassword([option])
+generateName([option])

-- Generates one password with a given option (number).
-The passed option determines the length of the password.
+- Generates one name with a given option.
+The option determines the length of the name.
 - Returns a string.

 #### Example: ####

 ```
-const generator = require('generate-unique-password');
+const generator = require('generate-unique-name');
-generator.generatePassword(8);
+generator.generateName(8);
-Output: qkqtuflq
+Output: Drgguihq
 ```

 ---